Posted by: Kaplan Schweser

 Like Level I, there is a multiple-choice component to the CAIA Level II exam.
 But unlike Level I, there is also an essay-based portion.
 The Level II exam consists of 100 multiple-choice questions that carry about 70% of the exam weight.
 The remaining 30% consists of three sets of constructed-response (essay) questions.

-The topics tested on the Level II exam include:
+The topics tested on the Level II exam and their weights are:

 All of the topics listed above may be tested in either the multiple-choice format or the essay format.
 Kaplan Schweser instructor Greg Filbeck has put together an excellent video tutorial on what all candidates should know prior to preparing for the CAIA Level II exam.
 It should provide a great starting point for your studies.